CLINICAL EVIDENCE

 The science ZeraFlow builds on

-Independent clinical research consistently demonstrates that supervised, clinic-based warm-water bowel preparation achieves adequacy rates significantly exceeding those of at-home oral regimens.
-The core advantage is control: removing preparation from an uncontrolled home environment and placing it in a standardized clinical workflow eliminates the patient compliance variable that drives most oral prep failures.
+Independent clinical research consistently demonstrates that supervised, clinic-based warm-water bowel preparation is designed to achieve consistently high adequacy rates by removing the compliance variable inherent in at-home oral regimens.
+The core advantage is control: removing preparation from an uncontrolled home environment and placing it in a standardized clinical workflow eliminates the patient compliance variable that drives most oral prep failures.⁵⁵

 The scale of the oral prep failure problem

-Across published real-world studies, 18–35% of colonoscopies are performed with inadequate or suboptimal bowel preparation.
-Inadequate prep directly degrades visualization, increases procedure time, and raises the risk of missed pathology — with polyp miss rates as high as 42–48% in poorly prepped colons.
+Across published real-world studies, up to 35% of colonoscopies are performed with inadequate or suboptimal bowel preparation.
+Inadequate prep directly degrades visualization, increases procedure time, and raises the risk of missed pathology — with adenoma detection rates reduced by up to 47% in poorly prepped colons.⁶

 WHAT COMES NEXT